The Best Burr Coffee Grinder For You In 2019 Is Below...

 True story: It took me years and I don’t-wanna-know how many wasted dollars and beans to understand the importance of grinding.
 Back of the envelope calculations tell me I blew somewhere around $1150 in wasted beans and crappy grinders.
 Ouch!

 I had amazing beans and brewers, but no matter what I did; my coffee tasted average.
 My grinder was letting me down and I had no idea.
 Keep reading this article and YOU are not going to have this problem.

 But you DO have another small problem: which coffee bean grinder do you choose out of the 170 (and growing) for sale online?
 What’s the best coffee grinder for your needs?"

 I Want To High Five You...

 First things first I want to say: thank you for helping rid the world of shitty coffee.
 Yes, I’m talking to you reading this.
 You’re here because you’ve already done your homework.
 You know the importance of getting the grind right.

-You already know that only a fool would choose a blade grinder over a burr grinder (read more about that here).
+You already know that only a fool would choose a blade grinder over a burr grinder.
+If you don't, the video below explains it well.

 And you wouldn’t think of buying pre-ground coffee because you know that it just never tastes as good as freshly ground coffee (if you want to know the science behind this, read this article).

 I respect you, and thank you.
 I hope I can help you find the perfect grinder.
 Let's do it, shall we?

 Looking For The Best Electric Grinder?
 Read This First

 Don’t be impatient; spend 2 minutes reading this section and you’ll know exactly what to look for in your perfect choice.